Amenorrhea is the condition when menstrual cycle does not occurs in women. Amenorrhea is of two types. It may be primary as well as secondary.

 Please note that absence of menstrual cycle also occurs during pregnancy and menopause.
 It is a normal natural phenomenon and should not be confused with Amenorrhea.

-There are a number of causes of Amenorrhea in females.
+There are a number of causes in females.
 Some of them may be a part of routine life, however a few causes might be due to the side effects of medicines or because of certain medical issues.

 Medicines and pills: There are some specific medicines and pills that may be quite harmful for your natural menstrual cycle and using those medicines at regular intervals may cause you amenorrhea.
 Some of those medications include: